thingsboard/thingsboard.github.io/docs/user-guide/rule-engine.md

 ##### Clustering API

-When plugin is provisioned, Thingsboard creates an instance of the plugin actor on each Thingsboard server in the cluster.
+When plugin is provisioned, ThingsBoard creates an instance of the plugin actor on each ThingsBoard server in the cluster.
 In order to implement complex use-cases, plugin instances may require a way to communicate with each other.

 For example, let's assume that we have a three node cluster (nodes A, B and C).